-3 SR 429 NEAR THE INDEPENDENCE MAINLINE TOLL PLAZA Location: Orange County
+SR 429 NEAR THE INDEPENDENCE MAINLINE TOLL PLAZA

-The Stoneybrook Road half interchange (southbound exi northbound entrance) on SR 429 added in 2021 provides additional access for residents and visitors and relieves congestion at the CR 535 (Winter Garden Vineland Road) interchange.
+The Stoneybrook Road half interchange (southbound exit, northbound entrance) on SR 429 added in 2021 provides additional access for residents and visitors and relieves congestion at the CR 535 (Winter Garden Vineland Road) interchange.
 However, due to continued development in the Horizon West area, the need for an additional new interchange on SR 429 should be considered.
-Two potent new interchange locations for evaluation are the Tilden Road and Malcolm Road crossings of SR 429.
+Two potential new interchange locations for evaluation are the Tilden Road and Malcolm Road crossings of SR 429.